 DoH – Department of Health, in UK

-CDC – Center for Disease Control and Protection – main government health authority in US
+CDC – Centers for Disease Control and Protection – main government health authority in US

 Royal Free – teaching hospital in London, part of University of London, has both clinical and research doctors